Introducing the Veterans & First Responders EFP Program

-Mullen & Mullen Law Firm has joined forces with two 501c3 charities, Evanescent Mustang Rescue & Sanctuary and Divine Equine Therapeutic Riding Center, to sponsor and bring awareness to a new EFP program in North Texas that will assist Veterans, first responders, and wild mustangs: MUSTANGS & WARHORSES.
+Mullen & Mullen Law Firm joined forces with Divine Equine Therapeutic Riding Center, to sponsor and bring awareness to their EFP program in North Texas that assists Veterans and first responders.

 What is EFP?

 EFP stands for Equine Facilitated Psychotherapy, which is a non-traditional therapy utilizing horses.
 In studies, EFP has shown to help reduce symptoms of PTSD and other trauma-related conditions.
 Instead of asking participants to talk about and relive their trauma, which most are reluctant to do, it fosters confidence, trust building, emotional grounding, and self-reflection by teaching horse skills.

 Veterans and first responders suffer from many of the same stress and trauma-related mental health conditions, like post-traumatic stress disorder (PTSD), depression, anxiety, anger, traumatic brain injury (TBI), substance abuse, inability to trust, trouble reintegrating, and increased suicide rates.